micmejia/bible-dump/AMPC/1 John/1 John 2.md

-Beloved, I am writing you no new commandment, but an old commandment which you have had from the beginning; the old commandment is the message which you have heard [the [^e]doctrine of salvation through Christ].
+Beloved, I am writing you no new commandment, but an old commandment which you have had from the beginning; the old commandment is the message which you have heard [the doctrine of salvation through Christ].